-Like most airports, Gatwick has a local noise monitoring system, this consists of a number of 'monitoring stations'.
-Each station includes a microphone, recording device and transmitter to send the data back to our servers.
+Gatwick has a local noise monitoring system, this consists of a number of 'monitoring stations'.
+Each station includes a microphone, recording device and transmitter to relay the data back remotely.

-The monitor records noise from both aircraft and background sources such as road traffic, or the wind in the trees.
+The monitor records noise events from both aircraft and background sources, which could include road traffic or even the wind in the trees.
 The active monitoring of noise allows us to track aircraft noise levels, evaluate trends and make comparisons between the noise environments.